-Context: The District's internal control over the processing of year-end accounts payable failed to recognize the asset and accounts payable for fiscal 2017 and instead recorded the transaction in fiscal 2018.
+Context: The District's internal control over the processing of year-end accounts payable failed to recognize the asset and accounts payable for fiscal

+2017 and instead recorded the transaction in fiscal 2018.

-Effect: As a result, assets and liabilities were understated in the District's Statement of balance was overstated by the \$2.05 million.
+Effect: As a result, assets and liabilities were understated in the District's understated and fund balance was overstated by the \$2.05 million.

-Net Position and the GO Bond Fund liabilities were understated and fund accounts payable to prevent miscoding of fiscal year accounting.
+Statement of Net Position and the GO Bond Fund liabilities were item.

-Cause: District personnel miscoded the fiscal year of accounts payable for this item.
+Cause: District personnel miscoded the fiscal year of accounts payable for this over accounts payable to prevent miscoding of fiscal year accounting.